ivadomed/ivadomed/docs/source/configuration_file.md

 #### target_suffix
 Suffix list of the derivative file containing the ground-truth of interest (e.g. [`"_seg-manual"`, `"_lesion-manual"`]).
 If the list has a length greater than 1, then a multi-class model will be trained.
 #### contrasts
-- `train_validation`: list of image modalities loaded for the training and validation.
+- `train_validation`: list of image contrasts (e.g. `T1w`, `T2w`) loaded for the training and validation.
 If `multichannel`, then this list represent the different channels of the input tensors.
-Otherwise, the modalities are mixed and the model has only one input channel.
+Otherwise, the contrasts are mixed and the model has only one input channel.
-- `test`: list of image modalities loaded in the testing dataset.
+- `test`: list of image contrasts (e.g. `T1w`, `T2w`) loaded in the testing dataset.
 Same comment than for `train_validation` regarding `multichannel`.
 - `balance`: Dict.
-Used to under-represent some modalities in the dataset: e.g. `{"T1w": 0.1}` will include only 10% of the available `T1w` images into the training/validation/test set.
+Used to under-represent some contrasts in the dataset: e.g. `{"T1w": 0.1}` will include only 10% of the available `T1w` images into the training/validation/test set.
 Please set `multichannel` to `false` if you are using this parameter.
 #### multichannel
 Bool.
-Indicated if more than a modality is used by the model.
-See details in both `train_validation` and `test` for the modalities that are input.
+Indicated if more than a contrast (e.g. `T1w` and `T2w`) is used by the model.
+See details in both `train_validation` and `test` for the contrasts that are input.
 #### slice_axis
 Choice between `"sagittal"`, `"coronal"`, and `"axial"`.
 This parameter decides the slice orientation on which the model will train.